 NATURAL HISTORY MUSEUM, LONDON / SCIENCE PHOTO LIBRARY NATURAL HISTORY MUSEUM, LONDON / SCIENCE PHOTO LIBRARY

-William Bateson (1861-1926).
-Caricature of the British geneticist William Bateson.
+William Bateson (1861-1926), British geneticist.
 Bateson was a champion of discontinuity, evolution by a series of 'jumps' rather than the continuous change of natural selection.
 He began breeding experiments, initially unaware of Mendel's work.
 When this was rediscovered, Bateson claimed it supported his views.
 He coined the word 'genetics', and showed that certain genetic traits are inherited by gene interaction - in conflict with Mendelian theory.